turingschool/backend-curriculum-site/module3/projects/rails_engine/evaluation.md

 ---

 For the project eval, you should come prepared to present your code to an evaluator.

 The technical presentation portion is outlined below with what points should be covered.
 If you have questions about the presentation, please let an instructor know before the evaluation day.

+You should review each section of the rubric and strive to have a 3 in each section before attempting any 4s.

 ### Technical Presentation

 * 4: Student comes prepared with an 10 minute presentation on all of the presentation points.
 The student has a well organized presentation that addresses each point directly and uses technical vocabulary correctly throughout the presentation.
 * 3: Student presents their code and is able to talk about all the presentation points.
 * 2: Student only discusses 3 of the presentation topics.
 * 1: Student is unprepared for the eval and requires prompts from the instructor to talk about the code.